Web Content DisplayWeb Content Display

 Note

-1. The exhibit will be open to the public in sessions at the Hall of the Cosmos at the Hong Kong Space Museum.
+1. The exhibit is opened to the public in sessions at the Hall of the Cosmos at the Hong Kong Space Museum.
+Visitors are required to await on-site.
+A limited quota will be allocated on a first-come, first-served basis.

-5. The staff will disinfect the headsets and controllers between each session.
+6. The staff will disinfect the headsets and controllers between each session.